 - 1. Ensure that all users are logged off. - 2.
 Remove the Profile Management Service from all computers that the software manages. - 3.
-In the user store, move the contents of \UPM_Profile to your roaming profile location.
+In the user store, move the contents of \UPM\Profile to your roaming profile location.
 You do not have to move the contents of the cross-platform settings store. - 4.
-In addition, for Version 1 profiles only, remove the upm_var suffix from all subfolders of \UPM Profile.
+(Version 1 profiles only) remove the \upm\var suffix from all subfolders of \UPM\Profile.
 Note: You might find that scripting simplifies this step.